 We are gathering links to opportunities, organisations and ideas to help us all work towards a low carbon future .
 We are adding to this list as we find more relevant sites:

 1.Energy for London aims to help local authorities, private sector developers, community groups, individuals, and others to identify key energy saving and carbon reduction initiatives in the capital, sharing knowledge and providing opportunities for like-minded projects to get in contact with one another.
 It will also provide a London-perspective on national energy policy issues.

 3. Livingreen Centre at Morden Hall Park run by the National Trust in our Ward is a permanent exhibition, set in a renovated 19th century stable block.
 It is one of the most energy-efficient historic buildings in the country.
 The visitor centre provides extensive information and examples of how to live more sustainably .

-7. Sustainable Merton - a community-led initiative giving local residents, groups, organisations and businesses the opportunity to stimulate practical action to make our area a sustainable community.
+4. Sustainable Merton - a community-led initiative giving local residents, groups, organisations and businesses the opportunity to stimulate practical action to make our area a sustainable community.
 SM is engaged in projects covering renewable energy and energy saving, local food growing, water conservation and raising awareness of the issues associated with climate change.
 They are working in partnership with Merton Council and with schools, community groups and businesses across Merton.

 Car clubs offer a key part of the solution, reducing congestion, pollution, and parking pressures to make the most efficient use of our road network.
-London already has Europeís largest car club market but there is an enormous potential for this industry to grow and deliver really significant benefits for Londoners.
+London already has Europe’s largest car club market but there is an enormous potential for this industry to grow and deliver really significant benefits for Londoners.
 London could lead the world in delivering smarter car lite living:

 One Car club car effectively removes around 17 privately owned cars from the streets